amaldona/amaldona.github.io/android_cookbook_with_super_prompt.md

 #### **2. Installation**

 - To install the Veryfi Lens SDK for Android, you need to modify the next files:
-  - Add the Maven repository https://nexus.veryfi.com/repository/maven-releases/ to `settings.gradle` and use the environment variables `MAVEN_VERYFI_USERNAME` and `MAVEN_VERYFI_PASSWORD` for authentication.
+  - Add the Veryfi Maven repository at https://nexus.veryfi.com/repository/maven-releases/ to `settings.gradle` and use the environment variables `MAVEN_VERYFI_USERNAME` and `MAVEN_VERYFI_PASSWORD` for authentication.
   - Add the `noCompress` property and the `implementation` dependency to `app/build.gradle`
   - Modify the `<application>` tag attributes in `AndroidManifest.xml`